 Both groups continued to work independently until 1977, when Big Brothers Association and Big Sisters International joined forces and became Big Brothers Big Sisters of America.

 More than 100 years later, Big Brothers Big Sisters remains true to our founders’ vision of bringing caring role models into the lives of children.
-And, today, Big Brothers Big Sisters currently operates in all 50 states and in 12 countries around the world.
+Today, Big Brothers Big Sisters currently operates in all 50 states and in 12 countries around the world.

-Locally, New Jersey is proud to have 9 BBBS Agencies serving every county in the State.
-Joining in a spirit of collaboration, these aboutus form the New Jersey State Association of Big Brothers Big Sisters Agencies.
+Locally, New Jersey is proud to have 8 BBBS Agencies serving every county in the State.
+Joining in a spirit of collaboration, these form the New Jersey State Association of Big Brothers Big Sisters Agencies.